wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     <br>
     <br>
-    Dont know a monster?
-They are descibed by climate here!<br>
+    Don't know a monster?
+They are described by climate here!<br>
    <a href="https://saltygoo.github.io/list/urban">City</a> • <a href="https://saltygoo.github.io/list/arctic">Cold Region</a> • <a href="https://saltygoo.github.io/list/desert">Desert</a> • <a href="https://saltygoo.github.io/list/forest">Forest</a> • <a href="https://saltygoo.github.io/list/plains">Grassland</a> •  <a href="https://saltygoo.github.io/list/jungle">Jungle</a> • <a href="https://saltygoo.github.io/list/mountain">Mountain</a> • <a href="https://saltygoo.github.io/list/hills">Rocky Region</a> • <a href="https://saltygoo.github.io/list/sea">Sea</a> • <a href="https://saltygoo.github.io/list/swamp">Swamp</a> • <a href="https://saltygoo.github.io/list/underdark">Underdark</a> • <a href="https://saltygoo.github.io/list/chaos">Chaos</a> • <a href="https://saltygoo.github.io/list/cursed">Cursed</a> • <a href="https://saltygoo.github.io/list/holy">Divine</a> • <a href="https://saltygoo.github.io/list/enchanted">Enchanted</a> • <a href="https://saltygoo.github.io/list/magical">Magic</a> • <a href="https://saltygoo.github.io/list/elemental">Elemental</a> • <a href="https://saltygoo.github.io/list/astral">Astral</a>
     <br>
     Special thanks to Drow from <a href="https://donjon.bin.sh/">Donjon</a> for the code!